celestiaorg/celestia-node/docs/adr/adr-010-incentivized-testnet-monitoring.md

 Cons

-- Node operators will lose the ability to monitor their own celestia-node.
-Since opentelemetry-go supports configuring only one exporter ( [open-telemetry/opentelemetry-go#3055](https://github.com/open-telemetry/opentelemetry-go/issues/3055)), if node operators were obligated to export metrics to a Celestia team managed OTEL Collector endpoint, they wouldn't be able to export to their own OTEL Collector (and by proxy any telemetry platforms they wish to use).
-This violates the desideratum:

-    > We would like to make it possible for node operators to monitor their own nodes with existing telemetry tools (e.g. Grafana and Uptrace)

-- If the Celestia team took on this responsibility and failed to provide a highly available solution, then node operators would be penalized for downtime of a component they have no control over.
-- We expect 1500+ node operators during the incentivized testnet and there is minimal documentation on the scale of workload an individual OTEL Collector can handle.
-We'd have to design and operate a best-effort highly available OTEL Collector fleet to maintain high uptime for node operators.
-At this time no cloud managed offerings for OTEL Collector exist.
+- At this time, there are no cloud managed offerings for OTEL Collector.
+There is minimal documentation on the scale of workload an individual OTEL Collector can handle.
+We'd have to design and operate a highly available OTEL Collector fleet to maintain high uptime for node operators.
+We'd also have to mitigate DDOS attacks against our OTEL Collector endpoint (cursory investigation below).

-#### Scenario C: Both.
-Node operators by default and Celestia team as a best-effort fallback
+#### Scenario C: Node operators by default and Celestia team as a fallback

 ![scenario c](./img/incentivized-testnet-monitoring-scenario-c.png)